bonitasoft/bonita-doc/md/7.3/multi-language-pages.md

 You can [download a copy of this `localization.json` file](images/special_code/localization.json) for testing.

-In the UI designer, import this file as an asset of the travel tool page.
+In the UI Designer, import this file as an asset of the travel tool page.
 This will replace any existing `localization.json` file.
 Save the page.

 ### Translate contents in custom widgets

-In the custom widget editor, use the the _uiTranslate_ filter or the _ui-translate_ directive to indicate content to translate.
+In the custom widget editor, use the the _uiTranslate_ filter or the _ui-translate_ directive to indicate the content to translate.
+Then add the strings to the localization.json file of each page, layout and forms using it.
 See [Custom widgets section](custom-widgets.md) for more information.

+### Translate content in fragments (Subscription editions)

+The strings to translate in a fragment must be added to the localization.json file of each page, layout or form using the fragment.

 ### Preview the page